ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

     });
 ```

 Save the changes and try to sign in using username `sam@sam.com` and password `sam`.
-On successful authentication user would be redirected to the user home page.
+On successful authentication you will be redirected to the user home page.

 ![iBucket List App Screens](https://lh5.googleusercontent.com/U73vsY0AUZcihAhpE6wmFEw4_rwezKPdG1pwdcON_4Y=w900-h500-no)

 ## Wrapping It Up
-In this part of the tutorial, we saw how to get started with creating a simple Bucket List app using IONIC framework and Firebase.
-In this tutorial, we implemented the sign in form and user home page.
+In this tutorial, we learnt how to get started with creating a simple Bucket List app using IONIC framework and Firebase,  developing the sign in and sign up forms and user home page.

-In this next part, we'll implement the sign up functionality for the bucket list app.
+In this next tutorial, we'll implement the sign up functionality for the bucket list app.
 Do let us know your thoughts, suggestions or any corrections in the comments below.